hmlongco/Resolver/Documentation/Resolving.md

 * The XYZService gets its XYZSessionService, initializes, and returns.
 * The XYZViewModel gets a XYZFetching instance, a XYZUpdating instance, and a XYZService instance and initializes and returns.

 And MyViewController gets its XYZViewModel.

 It doesn't know the internals of XYZViewModel, nor does it know about XYZFetcher's, XYZUpdater's, XYZService's, or XYZSessionService's.

 Nor does it need to.
 It simply asks Resolver for an instance of type T, and Resolver complies.

+This chain of events is known as a *Resolution Cycle*.

 ## ResolverStoryboard